sheygs/prosepilot-ai/README.md

 Your web browser should open automatically to `http://localhost:8501`.

-## Usage Guide
+## 🚀 Usage Guide

-### Generating Content
+### Enhanced Content Generation

-1. Enter your OpenAI API key in the sidebar
+1. **Setup**: Enter your OpenAI API key in the sidebar
-2. Select content type, model, and temperature
-3. Enter a prompt describing what content you want to generate
+2. **Connect to Hashnode**: Add your Hashnode API key and publication ID
+3. **Configure Content**:
+   - Select content type (Blog Post, Technical Article, Tutorial, etc.)
+   - Choose tone and writing style
-4. Select tone and maximum word count
+   - Set maximum word count
-5. Click "Generate Content"
+4. **Generate**: Enter your prompt and click "Generate Enhanced Content"
+5. **Review Quality**: Check the content analysis scores for structure, SEO, and readability

 ### Publishing to Hashnode

-1. Connect your Hashnode account by entering your API key and publication ID
+1. **Review Generated Content**: Ensure quality scores meet your standards
+2. **Add Publishing Details**:
-2. After generating content, provide a title and optional subtitle
+   - Enter title and optional subtitle
-3. Search for and select relevant tags if desired
+   - Search and select relevant tags
+   - Choose target publication (if you have multiple)
-4. Click "Publish to Hashnode"
+3. **Publish**: Click "Publish to Hashnode" to create a draft
-5. Your content will be created as a draft in your Hashnode publication
-6. Go to your Hashnode dashboard to review and publish the draft
+4. **Final Review**: Go to your Hashnode dashboard to review and publish the draft

+### Content Quality Features

+- **Overall Quality Score**: Comprehensive scoring out of 100
+- **Structure Analysis**: Checks content organization and flow
+- **SEO Optimization**: Validates SEO elements and keyword usage
+- **Readability Assessment**: Analyzes sentence structure and complexity
+- **Platform Readiness**: Ensures Hashnode-compatible formatting

 ## Important Notes